nielsmaerten/nightscout-influxdb/README.md

 ### Crontab

-To periodically pull your latest Nightscout entries into InfluxDB, simply run this tool as a cron job.
+To periodically pull your latest Nightscout entries and treatments into InfluxDB, simply run this tool as a cron job.

 ## Roadmap

 - [x] Entries (just sensor values)
-- [ ] Treatments (boluses, carbs, etc...)
+- [x] Treatments (boluses, carbs, etc...)

 ## Work in progress